Vipin-Sharma/Vipin-Sharma.github.io/README.md

 * Jekyll collection for portfolio
 * Serverless search using javascript
 * Minimalistic Error 404 page
-* A solid [guide](http://shikherverma.com/blog/Yet-Another-Jekyll-Blog) on how to customize or remove individual features.
+* A [guide](http://shikherverma.com/blog/Yet-Another-Jekyll-Blog) on how to customize or remove individual features.

 ## Usage